 This introductory training is designed for anyone who is interested in learning or developing skills in conflict resolution.
 Social workers, attorneys, administrators, clergy, health care professionals, counselors, psychologists, teachers, youth workers and others who need to intervene in conflicts will benefit from this training.
 Participants learn the mediation process though a collaborative problem-solving model.
 This training is highly interactive and highlights the concepts, strategies and skills that are effective in resolving conflict.
 The training includes a training manual and other materials, as well as demonstrations by the instructors and several simulated practice sessions.
 Through this training, participantsl: 1) understand the dynamics of conflict; 2) develop interactive strategies for handling conflict; 3) communicate effectively as a mediator; 4) brainstorm for solutions; 5) build agreements; 6) use neutral language; 7) confront ethical issues; and 8) frame negotiable issues that lead to joint problem solving.

 Tracy Hornig is the Director of Mediation at Center for Resolutions in Media, PA.
-She has been practicing mediation since the mid ‘90s.
-As the director, she administers their mediation program and performs community outreach and education.
-She also trains individuals in mediation, conflict coaching, the Olweus Bullying Prevention Program, and the Youth Aid Panel Program.
-Tracy earned her BA in Communication from the University of New Hampshire, serves on the board for the Pennsylvania Council of Mediators, and is a member of the Greater Delaware Valley Association of Conflict Resolution.
+She has been practicing mediation since the mid ‘90’s.
+As the Director, she administers their mediation program and performs community outreach and education.
+She trains individuals in mediation, conflict coaching, the Olweus Bullying Prevention Program, and the Youth Aid Panel Program.
+Tracy earned her BA in Communication from the University of New Hampshire and serves on the board for the Pennsylvania Council of Mediators.